rackerlabs/support-how-to/content/cloud-databases/manage-cloud-databases-ha-groups-in-the-cloud-control-panel.md

 ### Create a new HA instance group

+Use the following steps to create a new HA instance group:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. From the the **Databases** menu, select **MySQL Instance** under **CREATE RESOURCES**.
+3. From the the **Databases** menu, select **MySQL Instance** under **CREATE RESOURCES**.

-3. In the **Identity** section, provide a name for the instance and specify the region in which you want to launch the HA instances that you create.
+4. In the **Identity** section, provide a name for the instance and specify the region in which you want to launch the HA instances that you create.

-   **Note:** The name that you specify and an index (-01, -02, and so on) will be used to create all the instance names, starting with the master instance.
+     **Note:** The name that you specify and an index (-01, -02, and so on) is used to create all the instance names, starting with the master instance.
      You can see the instance names in the **Build** section after you select the **High-Availability Group** option.

-4. In the **Engine** section, select a datastore and version that support HA instances: MySQL 5.6 or later, MariaDB 10 or later, or Percona 5.6 or later.
+5. In the **Engine** section, select a datastore and version that support HA
+    instances: MySQL 5.6 or later, MariaDB 10 or later, or Percona 5.6 or later.

-5. In the **Build** section, select the amount of RAM and disk space that you want *each instance* of your HA group to have.
-The master instance and each replica instance will be created with this same amount of RAM and disk space.
+6. In the **Build** section, select the amount of RAM and disk space that you want *each instance* of your HA group to have.
+The master instance and each replica instance are created with this same amount of RAM and disk space.

-6. Also, in the **Build** section, select the **High-Availability Group** for **Instance Type**.
-New options are displayed.
+7. Also, in the **Build** section, select the **High-Availability Group** for **Instance Type**.
+New options display.

-7. In the **HA Instances** list, which shows the master and replica instances, remove replicas by clicking the circle next to the last replica, or add a replica by selecting **+ Add another replica** beneath the list.
+8. In the **HA Instances** list, which shows the master and replica instances, remove replicas by clicking the circle next to the last replica, or add a replica by selecting **+ Add another replica** beneath the list.
 Currently, HA groups support only one or two replicas.

-8. For **Networks**, select the networks to which HA group can connect to.
+9. For **Networks**, select the networks to which the HA group can connect.

    - If you select **ServiceNet**, the group is accessible only on ServiceNet, like standard Cloud Databases instances.